g200kg/webaudio-controls/docs/example.md

 # Examples of Various Attributes

-You can customize the appearance and behavior of webaudio-controls by adding attributes to the tags.
+You can customize the appearance and behavior of `webaudio-controls` by adding attributes to the tags.
 Here are some examples.

-## WebAudio-Knobs
+## webAudio-knob

 By default, the webaudio-knob tag looks like this.